-The IFC also carries out rolling asset class reviews to ensure the asset classes underlying the investment strategy remain fit for purpose.
+The IFC also carries out rolling asset class reviews to ensure the asset classes underlying the investment strategy remains fit for purpose.
 These reviews include a more detailed assessment of the performance of each asset class (and the funds/managers within it) and consider in more detail the context for the performance.
 In addition, they also include a re-assessment of the fee levels paid for the investments.
 The IFC aims to complete a review of each asset class during each triennial valuation cycle.
-During this Fund year the main focus was the triennial investment strategy review, in conjunction with the actuarial valuation, and a review of the Matching assets was also carried out.
+During this Scheme year the main focus was the completion of the triennial investment strategy review, in conjunction with the actuarial valuation.